Carried Interest and disguised investment management fees

 Reform of the tax treatment of carried interest from April 2026

 At the October Budget of 2024, the Government announced that the tax treatment of carried interest would be reformed.
 As a first step, the rate of tax increased in April 2025 from 28% to 32%.
-Then, in April 2026, there will be a further increase to an effective rate of 34.1%.
+Then, in April 2026, there will be a further increase to an effective rate of around 34.1%.
 This further increase will be combined with a fundamental shift from taxing carried interest as a capital gain, to bringing it within the income tax framework as a deemed trading profit.

 The BVCA has engaged closely with the Government at every stage of the development of these reforms, to ensure that the impact of the changes on the industry is understood by all relevant policy-makers.
-This has included providing further detailed information about the international scope of the new regime, challenges associated with the income based carried interest (“IBCI”) rules, and the impact of the application to carried interest of the rules on payments on account.
-On 5 June 2025, following BVCA engagement, the Government published an update announcing the introduction of limitations to the territorial scope of the rules.
-This was a welcome development permitting normal business travel to the UK to continue without a perceived risk of creating unexpected tax charges.
+This has included providing further detailed information about the international scope of the new regime, challenges associated with the income based carried interest (“IBCI”) rules, and the application to carried interest of the rules on payments on account.

+The BVCA’s response explained the impacts of the proposed new conditions and argued that neither condition was required.
 On 5 June 2025, the Government published an update announcing that neither of the proposed new conditions would be introduced.
 We welcomed this move as it provided much-needed certainty for the industry, and reflected the constructive engagement between industry stakeholders and Government officials over the preceding months.

 Call for evidence on the taxation of carried interest of July 2024